oehf/ipf-docs/_pages/project-info.md

 If you are using previous versions of IPF and want to update:

+* IPF 3.6.x comes with a few minor changes.
+Read the [3.6 Update Instructions] for how to update from IPF 3.5.x
 * IPF 3.5.x comes with some changes that must be considered when upgrading from IPF 3.4.x.
 Read the [3.5 Update Instructions] for how to update from IPF 3.4.x
 * IPF 3.4.x comes with some changes that must be considered when upgrading from IPF 3.2.x or IPF 3.3.x to IPF 3.4.x Read the [3.4 Update Instructions] for how to update from IPF 3.1.x
 * IPF 3.2.x comes with some changes that must be considered when upgrading from IPF 3.1.x to IPF 3.2.x Read the [3.2 Update Instructions] for how to update from IPF 3.1.x